ShaynaStocktonUST/indicators-documentation/docs/components/other-solutions.md

 has_children: true
 ---

+## Other Solutions to Enhance your Salesforce Org

 Reviews of other components that allow you to decorate and enhance your Lightning page and provide more information to your users, and why Indicators may be a better fit for you.